NE204-Fall2018/NE204-Fall2018.github.io/content/labs/overview.md

 investigation will be done will depend on individual groups and equipment availability.
-Ultimately, the total number of labs to be done is subject to change, with the goal of allowing students to conduct as many as possible.
+Ultimately, the total number of labs to be done is subject to change, with the goal of allowing students to conduct as many as possible, while maximizing the time students spend on topics they are personally interested in.

 ## List of Labs